StasonMendelso/University.KhNURE.DTaP.Practice/README.md

-# University.KhNURE.NoSQL.Practice
+# University.KhNURE.DTaP.Practice

 ## What is the project about?

-Repository is for educational purpose - implementing practical tasks on the discipline *"NoSQL Databases"* in the university "[Kharkiv National University of Radio Electronics][1]".
+Repository is for educational purpose - implementing practical tasks on the discipline *"Design technologies and patterns"* in the university "[Kharkiv National University of Radio Electronics][1]".

 ## What is the purpose of this project?

-The **purpose** of the project is ***implementing simple web-application*** (warehouse),using a relational DB as a database first, and then switch to NoSQL(MongoDB).
+The **purpose** of the project is ***implementing simple web-application*** (warehouse) using different design patterns.

+### Used design patterns and architecture design:

+- Builder (*with future inheritance*)
+- DAO (Abstract factory)
+- PRG (Post-Redirect-Get)
+- IoC (Inversion of Control) container, DI (Dependency Injection)
+- Strategy
+- Thread-safe Connection Pool

 ## Getting Started